 Issue 50: Putting a full stop after 'etc' is not consistent with virtually all other occurrences in the Code.

 Solution: Remove full stop after 'etc'.

-Location: Item heading 4.1.3 - Peeled and/or cut fruits and vegetables
+Location: Item heading 4.1.3 - Peeled and/or cut fruits and vegetables with 'or'.

-Solution: Amend category heading to replace 'and/or' with 'or'.
+Solution proposed in Assessment Report: Amend category heading to replace 'and/or'